Karnak-Temple

 The buildings of Amenhotep I. did not survive for a long time.
 The fact that blocks had been already used as filler in during the reign of Thutmosis III and later of Amenhotep III. means that they probably had been dismantled already in the times of Thutmosis I. to Hatschepsut.

-Today's view from the "Festival Hall" (Akh-menu) of Thutmosis III to the rear side of the barqueshrine of Philippos Arrhidaios and the "Chambers of Hatshepsut"; on the right behind the barqueshrine the obelisk of Hatshepsut is to be seen, that of Thutmosis I is to be seen on the left but only the top is to be detected; on the free space between the "Festival Hall" and the barqueshrine the first temple from the MK and that of Amenhotep I had been built with limestone.
+Today's view from the "Festival Hall" (Akh-menu) of Thutmosis III to the rear side of the sanctuary of Philippos Arrhidaios and the "Chambers of Hatshepsut"; on the right behind the sanctuary the obelisk of Hatshepsut is to be seen, that of Thutmosis I is to be seen on the left but only the top is to be detected; on the free space between the "Festival Hall" and the sanctuary the first temple from the MK and that of Amenhotep I had been built with limestone.

 After her father Hatshepsut rearranged the temple district enormously.
-With security three extensions or replacing buildings, which took place in the reign of Hatshepsut, could be identified (all represented on an own page):
+With security the following extension of buildings or their replacement which took place in the reign of Hatshepsut can be identified (all represented on an own page):

-- Chambers of Hatshepsut - a complex of rooms behind the red chapel which replaced the older central part of the temple, i.e. the sanctuary and niches erected by Amenhotep I
+- Chambers of Hatshepsut - a complex of rooms right and left of the Red Chapel which replaced the older central part of the temple, i.e. the sanctuary and niches erected by Amenhotep I

 - two pairs of obelisks, one pair east of the central buildings of the temple, the 2nd pair in the Hall of Wadjit between the 4. and 5. pylon